Sumboard

 Traditional dashboards show what happened.
 AI-powered conversational interfaces explain why it happened and what to do about it.

 Gartner predicts that by 2026, 80% of business consumers will prefer intelligent assistants over dashboards for routine data questions.
-The context-switching friction of leaving your core app to check a BI tool costs 20-40% in productivity—a tax most SaaS companies can't afford.
+The context-switching friction of leaving your core app to check a BI tool costs 20-40% in productivity, a tax most SaaS companies can't afford.

 Implementation reality check: NLQ only works with clean, well-structured data.
 If your data warehouse has inconsistent naming conventions or poor documentation, AI will generate nonsense.

-The technical prerequisite isn't the AI model—it's data quality.
+The technical prerequisite isn't the AI model.
+It's data quality.

 Real-Time Data Expectations Rising